jrleeman/3DCompass/README.md

 magnetometer mounts.
 [Demonstration Video](http://youtu.be/NXAhOEn8nXQ)

 ### Assemble Top Plate
-- Using the 7/64" drill bit, drill out the mounting holes in the magnetometer breakout bracket.
-The existing holes are not quite large enough for 4-40 screws.
 - Attach the magnetometer with 4-40 nylon screws.
-Shear the excess length flush with the bottom of the plate using the hobby knife.
-Be careful to not break the superstructure on the part.
+Shear the excess length flush with the bottom of the plate using a hobby knife.
+Be careful to not break the superstructure on the printed part.
 - Place the capacitor into the cut-out and secure with a drop of hot glue.
+- Solder ~5 cm of wire onto the data in line on the 16-element ring.
 - Place the 16-element NeoPixel ring into the vertical ring holder.
-Line the data-in line up with the hole in the bracket.
+Thread the data-in line through the hole in the bracket.
 This ensures that data-in, V+, and GND are all accessable.
 Secure with a drop of hot-glue.
 - Place the 24-element NeoPixel ring onto the riser posts.
 Line up the data-out pad to be near the data-in line on the smaller ring.
 The LED should be directly above the mounting post.
 Secure with hot-glue on each post.

+### Assemble Bottom Plate
+- Secure the Arduino RedBoard to the base plate with 4-40 nylon screws.
+Shear the excess length flush with the bottom of the plate using a hobby knife.

+### Attaching the Plates
+- Using the 4-40 nylon screws, attach the top and bottom plates.
+Shear the excess length flush with the bottom of the plate using a hobby knife.
+You may prefer to do the wiring with the screws out for easy access, but it shouldn't be too much of a problem.

+## Wiring Instructions
+* See photos on how to make this easier with header.
+- Trim and solder the data-in wire on the vertical ring to the data-out pad on the 24-element ring.
+- Connect the data-in pad on the 24-element horizontal ring to pin 13 on the Arduino.
+You can use 0.1" header to make this easier to assemble and troubleshoot.
+- Connect a ground pad from the 24-element horizontal ring to a ground pad on the 16-element vertical ring.
+- Connect the second ground pad on the 16-element vertical ring to the ground size of the capacitor (marked with -- on the case).
+- Connect the ground side of the capacitor to GND on the Arduino.
+Header can make this easier.
+- Connect the power pads of both rings to the positive side of the capacitor.
+- Connect the positive side of the capacitor to +5VDC on the Arduino.
+- Connect the GND, SDA, and SCL pins of the magnetometer to GND, SDA, and SCL on the Arduino.
+- Connect the power pin of the magnetometer to the +3.3VDC pin on the Arduino.